Stuyk/ramblings/generational-breakdown.md

 If you are like me, your parents probably taught you nothing about economics.

-I had no idea what a 401k was.
+- I had no idea what a 401k was.
-I had no idea what an IRA was.
+- I had no idea what an IRA was.
-I had no idea how compounding interest worked.
+- I had no idea how compounding interest worked.
-I had no idea how interest rates worked.
+- I had no idea how interest rates worked.
-I had no understanding of all the financial ins and outs of society.
+- I had no understanding of all the financial ins and outs of society.
-I had no idea what stock was.
+- I had no idea what stock was.
-I had no idea what "a lot of money" was considered
+- I had no idea what "a lot of money" was considered

 Which sets you up for failure when you're told you have to take out an $80,000 loan to enrich the banks; you know, for funsies.

 ## Interesting Times

-We understand nothing about mental health, let's stop understanding and dissolve it.
+- We understand nothing about mental health, let's stop understanding and dissolve it.
-Starting a war with Iraq, we must be living in interesting times.
+- Starting a war with Iraq, we must be living in interesting times.
-Everyone has a phone, we must be living in interesting times.
+- Everyone has a phone, we must be living in interesting times.
-Everyone is incapable of peer reviewing news, we must be living in interesting times.
+- Everyone is incapable of peer reviewing news, we must be living in interesting times.
-Everyone is falling behind on their mortgages and it's causing a recession, we must be living in interesting times.
+- Everyone is falling behind on their mortgages and it's causing a recession, we must be living in interesting times.
-Everyone at school is being shot at, we must be living in interesting times.
+- Everyone at school is being shot at, we must be living in interesting times.
-Multiple bomb go off on US soil, we must be living in interesting times.
+- Multiple bomb go off on US soil, we must be living in interesting times.
-A global pandemic shuts everything down, we must be living in interesting.
+- A global pandemic shuts everything down, we must be living in interesting.

 Look, what ended up happening is that any time a Millenial or GenZ entered the workforce in its current state there were massive global implications for the United States.
-It seemingly spiraling out of control.
+It seemingly spiraled out of control.

 ## Housing Disadvantage